-The building dates back to the Guilded Age of 1883 when Dr. Henry Clay Dodson created this masterpiece to show what could be done with brick.
-He had started the St. Michaels Brick Company back in 1877 after two major fires had destroyed large sections of the town in 1870 and 1872.
+The building dates back to the Gilded Age of 1883 when Dr. Henry Clay Dodson created this masterpiece to show what could be built with brick.
+He had started the St. Michaels Brick Company back in 1877 after two major fires had destroyed large sections of the town in August of 1870 and again in August of 1872.
+The leading townspeople including Henry Clay Dodson were active in trying to move away from wood roof shingles and wood structures what allowed the fires to spread quickly.
+This block on North Talbot is the only section of town with brick buildings.
 From the intricate brick inlays and chimneys, we surmise the building was a "showplace" for his brick yard several blocks away on North Street.

 Henry Clay Dodson along with his wife and daughter Hannah occupied this home in the late 19th century until his daughter married Dr. Joseph Seth in 1902.
-His daughter and Dr. Seth took up residence and later sold (at the very fair price of $2,400!) this building to the Union Methodist Church in 1924.
+His daughter and Dr. Seth took up residence and later sold this building to the Union United Methodist Church in 1924 for a very fair price of $2,400!
 It served as the parsonage to the "black" Methodist Church in town until it was purchased by Willard F. Workman of Swarthmore, Pennsylvania and his son in 1985.
-The Workmans restored the building in 1985, added the rear three room addition and converted it to a Bed and Breakfast Inn.
+The Workman's restored the building in 1985, added the rear three room addition and converted it to a Bed and Breakfast Inn.

-Dr. Joseph Seth was a prominent doctor in this area who was known as someone who would provide medical care to the under-served African-American families of the "Bay Hundred area" which includes St. Michaels.
-The Dodson and Seth families were two of the oldest and most prominent families in this area during the 18th, 19th and early 20th century.
+Dr. Joseph Seth was a prominent doctor in this area who was known as someone who would provide medical care to the under-served negro families of the "Bay Hundred area" which includes St. Michaels.
+The Dodson and Seth families were two of the oldest and most prominent families in this area during the 18th, 19th and early 20th centuries.